dibyendumajumdar/ray/README.md

 definition.
 On PCs, it may be necessary to transliterate the Makefile, or to hand-execute equivalent operations.
 [NOT YET TESTED]

+## Copyright/LICENSE

-Copyright: The source files of library 'ray' and program 'rayMain' are being made available under a GNU "copyleft" license.
+The source files of library 'ray' and program 'rayMain' are being made available under a **GNU "copyleft"** license.
 See file "GNU_GPL_2.txt" in the ray distribution kit.
 Each of the source files begins with a copyright notice: "Copyright (C) 1995 Associated Universities, Inc. Washington DC, USA.
 This program is free software;